SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ### Implementation of the result and evaluation of the degree/percentage of success.

+Add Visuals For The Mobile Units Layout: articulated vehicles Example of tent as waiting area for the mobile units: Negative Pressure Inflatable Medical Tents.
-Add Visuals For The Mobile Units Layout, Loading Function Backend Visual how will it look like for someone in the backend keeping eye on everything, an example area where people are playing board games, an example layout or image of the satellite site, example of tent as waiting area for the mobile units, an example of how the Mobile Units will be signaled during extreme loads at a or multiple site, a visual aid of how the very fast department will look like, description and visual of how a beacon system will work.
+Loading Function Backend Visual how will it look like for someone in the backend keeping eye on everything: Screen for the Management (an example of how the Mobile Units will be signaled during extreme loads at a or multiple site) an example area where people are playing board games: Games Room an example layout or image of the satellite site: pre-fabricated homes style design A visual aid of how the very fast department will look like Visual of how a beacon system will work.

 Power Supply for the Mobile Units: electric Generator, Equipment fixed securely to the mobile units so that it doesn't move in transit.
 Connect/Login to your account on the kiosk using Community Health Index (CHI) number, if patient does not have an account a temporary ticket will